 These are our detailed reviews of the telescopes that cover the needs and budgets of most backyard astronomers wanting to improve their astrophotography.

 Expert’s Choice: Orion EON 130mm ED Triplet Apochromatic

 One of Orion’s top of the line products, the Orion 09565 EON 130mm ED Triplet Apochromatic Refractor is an expert’s choice for astrophotography.
 It is a 23 lbs showcase example of a large aperture triplet apo refractor telescope.

-The big 5.1″ aperture boasts an affordable price compared to competing models of the same size (see today’s price on Amazon) and is versatile because it’s as useful for visual observing as it is for astro-imaging.
+The big 5.1″ aperture boasts an affordable price compared to competing models of the same size (see today’s price) and is versatile because it’s as useful for visual observing as it is for astro-imaging.

 This triplet’s magnification range is solid, between 19x and 260x, making it perfect for wide field shots while still being capable of taking much tighter nightscapes.
 The total focal length amounts to an astounding 910 mm, giving a mid-speed focal ratio of f/7.0.

 Learn how to photograph the Milky Way with our simple guide

 While most triplet refractors don’t typically produce a flat field image, the Orion 130mm tends to be flatter than average.
 However, for optimal results, a field flattener is still recommended and helps deliver sharp contrast across the full field.